catalin69140/KYBER_on_RISC-V32/test-freestanding/README.md

-A super simple freestanding RV32I app that is suitable for verifying the toolchain & qemu installation.
+A super simple freestanding RV32I app that is suitable for verifying the toolchain, gdb & qemu installation.

 It follows the example of [John Winans’](https://github.com/johnwinans/riscv-toolchain-install-guide) but with some modifications.

 Inside the **test-freestanding** folder:

-## Initialize
+## Initialize/Build

 ```bash
 make world